canibanoglu/tango_with_django_book/chapters/ajax.rst

 	- If the call is successful, replace the content of the <div> with id="cats" with the data received.
 	- Here you can use the JQuery ``.html()`` function i.e. ``$('#cats').html( data )``

-Parameterise the Get Category List function ...........................................
+Parameterise the Get Category List Function ...........................................
 In this helper function we use a filter to find all the categories that start with the string supplied.